scalameta/scalameta/semanticdb/semanticdb/specification.md

 * Apart from `FINAL`, object symbols only support `CASE` and `IMPLICIT` properties.
-* Objects don't have type parameters, but we still represent their signatures with `ClassInfoType`.
+* Objects don't have type parameters, but we still represent their signatures with `ClassSignature`.
 In these signatures, type parameters are equal to `List()`.
 * Objects don't have constructors.